Arlington Ban On Short-Term Rentals Stands After Recent Court Ruling

 “It means you have the power to regulate them and to get the misery out of your neighborhoods, if you do it right,” he said.

-The City of Dallas has been considering stricter regulations on short-term rentals for more than a year, but has yet to take any new action.READ MORE: Texas Is Tops In Helping People With Emergency Rental Assistance
+The City of Dallas has been considering stricter regulations on short-term rentals for more than a year, but has yet to take any new action.READ MORE: Robbery Turns Deadly, 3 Men Arrested On Capital Murder Charges After 4 Killed

 “Dallas doesn’t need to follow in anybody’s footsteps,” said Lisa Sievers, who operates two Airbnb properties in east Dallas.
 “What may be right for one city, may not necessarily be right for another city.”